 What it does: Cyber insurance is designed to protect your business against identity theft, phishing, hacking, and other cyber crimes.
 If a hacker steals your clients’ sensitive data or takes over your network, aside from having to pay for recovery costs, you would also be held liable for the incident.
 Cyber insurance protects you from both.

 Impact of COVID-19: Currently, a huge number of employees are working from home and using their personal devices.
 This leaves employee systems and customer data the most vulnerable to cyber attacks.
 If their personal devices and networks are not covered by your policy, your insurer may not cover possible losses.
 You may contact your broker to review or update your business insurance to make sure that everything is covered given the current situation.

 We would like to reiterate that each policy is unique and that the situation is continuously evolving.
-For this reason, we recommend that you review your policy together with your broker.
-You may contact your PrimeService broker anytime at 905-886-7277.
+Our brokers are experts on business insurance and can help you understand your coverages and make sure you are adequately insured.
+You may contact a PrimeService broker anytime at 905-886-7277.